ebi-ait/hca-to-scea-tools/README.md

 **Factor value:** a factor value is a chosen experimental characteristic which can be used to group or differentiate samples.
 If there is no obvious factor value, 1 must be given.
 In this case, you can add 'individual', which indicates the unique donors.
 The SCEA team's validator tools will fail without this.
 Technology cannot be a factor value
 Example: disease developmental stage age
+A list of example factor values that could be used has also been provided by the scea team here: https://docs.google.com/spreadsheets/d/1NQ5c7eqaFHnIC7e359ID5jtSawyOcnyv/edit#gid=1742687040

 **Related E-HCAD-id:** If the project has been split into two separate E-HCAD datasets, due to different technologies being used in the same project, or any other reason, then enter the E-HCAD-ID for the other dataset here.